-Oracle Database product documentation is on the Oracle Database Platform-Specific Documentation CD-ROM.
-Instructions for accessing and installing the documents on the CD-ROM are found in the README file on the top level directory of the CD-ROM.
+Oracle Database11g product documentation is on the Oracle Database 11g Platform-Specific Documentation Library included on your installation media.
+Instructions for accessing and installing the documents on the library are found in the README file on the top level directory of the installation media.